-- Inspect the slide out for proper seal.
-If realignment is necessary, please contact an Authorized Newmar Service Center. - Inspect the exterior rubber slide out seals and apply a UV inhibitor, such as 303 Protectant. - Rotate tires as recommended by the tire manufacturer. - Check all gas appliances for proper operation. - Have the Propane system inspected by a qualified technician. - Lubricate the moveable parts on the entrance step.
+- i Inspect the slide out for proper seal.
+If realignment is necessary, please contact an Authorized Newmar Service Center. - i Inspect the exterior rubber slide out seals and apply a UV inhibitor,

+- i Rotate tires as recommended by the tire manufacturer. - i Check all gas appliances for proper operation. - i Have the Propane system inspected by a qualified technician. - i Lubricate the moveable parts on the entrance step.